 - More than one page for resume.

 - Statements that are obvious, like “excellent written and verbal communication skills”, or “team player”, or “fast learner”… Just point to the papers you’ve written that are online, so we can see how you communicate.
 This can be summarized as “list hard skills, not soft skills”.
-We will expect everyone to have soft skills, or to develop them very very quickly before they start.
+We will expect everyone to have soft skills, or to develop them very quickly before they start, so your resume should list the hard skills.

 - Don’t put goals or objectives in the resume.
 In the cover letter you can present research interests, and maybe you can also state how the research interests are part of a career plan.

-- Do not say “references available upon request” – it’s a strange thing to say.
+- Do not say “references available upon request” – it is a strange thing to say.
 For the Institute application you will have them sent to us directly, so don’t mention references.

 - Photographs of you.
 It might seem like a nice idea, but scholars would be put off.
-Maybe save them for a resume for acting jobs.
+Maybe save the photos for a resume for acting jobs.

-- Work or school email addresses.
+- Do not put work or school email addresses.
 Use a personal email address.